nigel5/ocurl/README.md

 ## Configuration

 Global application settings are exported in `main.js`.
 Ocurl provides configuration files for development, producation, and docker by default.

+## Stackdriver Logging

+To enable Google Cloud Platform Operations Logging (formerly known as Stackdriver), export the path to the credentials file.

+> EXPORT GOOGLE_APPLICATION_CREDENTIALS="thePath"

+Or create a `.env` file in the root of this project with this variable.

 ## License